rlerdorf/OCSanity/README.md

     </array>
 ```

-You can check it using syntax like this:
+You can check it using this syntax:

 ```
  Drivers==VirtualSmc.efi "!**VirtualSmc.efi** was absorbed into Opencore under the quirk **AppleSmcIo**!"